-Scott Cillia C1 Scott Cillia was elected to any board of directors in August 2011 and has sowed as the Chairman of any August Scott Gillis 61 Scott Gillis was elected to our board of directors in August 2011 and has served as the Chairman of our Audit Committee and as a member of our Compensation Committee and our Corporate Governance and Nominating Committee since that time.
+- Scott Gillis 61 Scott Gillis was elected to our board of directors in August 2011 and has served as the Chairman of our Audit Committee and as a member of our Compensation Committee and our Corporate Governance and Nominating Committee since that time.
 Mr. Gillis, a qualified financial expert, is currently serving as Chief Operating Officer of Aequitas Capital Management, a private equity firm based in Portland, Oregon, as well as on the boards of directors of several non-profit organizations.
-From 2000- 2013 Mr. Gillis served on the boards of directors of five insurance companies: Western National Life Insurance, Variable Annuity Life Insurance, SunAmerica Life Insurance, SunAmerica Annuity and Life Insurance, and First SunAmerica Life Insurance Company.
-During this time.
-Mr. Gillis also served as an inside director on boards of directors of companies in the asset management, broker dealer and affordable housing industries.
-After working at Price Waterhouse, Siemens, and Integrated Circuits Inc., Gillis began his career at SunAmerica Life in 1985 as Director of Audit and worked through the ranks, becoming Controller in 1989 and Chief Financial Officer in 2004.
+From 2000-2013 Mr. Gillis served on the boards of directors of five insurance companies: Western National Life Insurance, Variable Annuity Life Insurance, SunAmerica Life Insurance, Siemens, and Integrated Circuits Inc., Gillis began his career at SunAmerica Life in 1985 as Director of Audit and worked through the ranks, becoming Controller in 1989 and Chief Financial Officer in 2004.
 In 2011 he was named a Senior Vice President of the SunAmerica Financial Group, a wholly-owned subsidiary of American International Group (AIG).
 Gillis retired from SunAmerica in January 2014.
 Mr. Gillis is a Certified Public Accountant, and holds a BS in Accounting from Florida State University.
 He holds professional director certifications from both the National Association of Corporate Directors and the Corporate Directors Group.
 Our board of directors believes that Mr. Gillis' experience and background make him a qualified and valuable member of our board of directors.
 In particular, Mr. Gillis' background working in multi-million dollar companies in the financial industry and experience in the financial sector make him a valuable resource for our Company.
-In addition, our board of directors believes that his 39 years of experience with financial statements make him Abdi Mahamedi 52 Abdi Mahamedi has served on our board of directors since May 2009 and became Chairman of our board of directors in March 2010.
+In addition, our board of directors believes that his 39 years of experience with financial reporting and financial statements, and two decades of experience with SEC filings and financial statements make him a valuable member of the Audit Co Abdi Mahamedi 52 Abdi Mahamedi has served on our board of directors since May 2009 and became Chairman of our board of directors in March 2010.
 Since 1987, Mr. Mahamedi has served as the President and Chief Executive Officer of Carlyle Development Group of Companies ("CDG"), which develops and manages residential and commercial properties in the United States on behalf of investors worldwide.
 At CDG, Mr. Mahamedi evaluates and supervises all of the investment activities and management personnel.
 Prior to joining CDG, Mr. Mahamedi founded Emanuel Land Company, a subsidiary of Emanuel & Company, a Wall Street investment banking firm, and served as a managing director for Emanuel Land Company from 1986 to 1987.
 In 1983, Mr. Mahamedi received his B.S.E. degree in Civil and Structural Engineering from the University of Pennsylvania, and in 1984 he received his M.S.E. degree in Civil and Structural Engineering from the University of Pennsylvania.
 Our board of directors believes that Mr. Mahamedi's experience and background make him a qualified and valuable member of our board of directors.
 In particular, his experience working with global investment companies and leading acquisition activities make him a valuable resource for our Company.